aliWTC/obsync-vscode-extension/README.md

 # Obsync VS Code Extension

-Obsync is a local-first VS Code extension that writes structured Markdown snapshots into an Obsidian vault.
+Obsync is a local-first VS Code extension that writes structured Markdown snapshots into an Obsidian vault with accurate backlinks/connections.

 No backend, no Obsidian plugin, and no external sync service are required.